 Are Public Entities Immune from Liability Claims?

-Public Entities May be Immune from Liability
+NJ Public Entities May be Immune from Liability

 The most common claims preserved under Title 59 in NJ include automobile negligence caused by any state or local employee, dangerous conditions of public property, and negligence of public employees engaged in ministerial tasks (those where they must act without discretion).

 Applying the Act can be difficult and is often highly fact-sensitive.
 For example, let’s say that you were injured because of the government’s decision to build a narrow and awkward set of stairs at one of its buildings.
 The planning and design decision would be immune from a lawsuit.
-However, if the claim was prefaced on the danger created by the property, (rather than the decision) you could bring a claim provided you were able to prove that the property was in a dangerous condition at the time of your injury and that the public entity’s failure to correct it was palpably unreasonable.
+However, if the claim was prefaced on the danger created by the property, (rather than the decision) you could bring a claim.
+Provided you were able to prove that the property was in a dangerous condition at the time of your injury.
+And that the public entity’s failure to correct it was palpably unreasonable.